priteshranjan01/myNotes/numpy.md

 ## Chapter 3: Getting Familiar with commonly used functions
 ```
+np.ones(shape, dtype=None, order='C')  # Return a new array of given shape and type, filled with ones.
+np.zeros(shape, dtype=float, order='C')  # Return a new array of given shape and type, filled with zeros.
 np.average(a, axis=None, weights=None, returned=False)  # Compute the weighted average along the specified axis.
 np.mean(a, axis=None, dtype=None, out=None, keepdims=False)  # Compute the arithmetic mean along the specified axis.
 np.amax(a, axis=None, out=None, keepdims=False)  # Return the maximum of an array or maximum along an axis.